 ** The Rebelle Line has drawn criticism from some female Nerfers who think that Hasbro is trying too hard to market the dart blasters to girls.

-*** Quite a few male Nerfers are complaining about them as well.
+** Quite a few male Nerfers are complaining about them as well.
 The main complaint seems to be that their too girly for a RatedMForManly sport like Nerf.
-However, some of the other common complaints include a reduction in firepower, accuracy, or just plain usability compared to other Nerf blasters for the sake form over function.
+However, some of the other common complaints include a reduction in firepower, accuracy, or just plain usability compared to other Nerf blasters for the sake of form over function.
+Some of those complaints are more due to [[ComplainingAboutShowsYouDontWatch unfamiliarity]], since many (though not all) Rebelle blasters share internals with existing blasters.